sergiodaviduo/ear-rhythm-training/README.md

 Proof-of-concept Web app that tests your musical ear by playing short, rhythmic sequences of sound, and has the user validate them by tapping the spacebar at the exact rhythm.
 A simon says type of rhythm game.

-Requires at least Django 4.2.0, a postgres client (I use psycopg2) and a compatible python install under python3.
+Requires at least Django 4.2.0, and a postgres client (I use psycopg2).
 Tested on Node 19, python 3.12, and Django 4.2.0 and 5.0.6.

 ## Launch instructions: